Fullintel Logo

 As your team plans your PR and content strategies for the new year, reviewing traditional and social media data and metrics from last year is imperative to inform your decision-making for 2023.
 Doing an annual deep dive into your performance can drive better ideas and help you focus more on what worked – and less on what didn’t.

-This review doesn’t need to be a long, drawn-out process, either, as long as you’ve got the right roadmap for success.
+This review doesn’t need to be a long, drawn-out process, either, as long as you’ve got the proper roadmap for success.
 And as luck would have it, we’ve drawn one up for you below.

 Revisit the goals you set last year, preferably through an end-of-year report populated with accurate (and clean) quantitative data and qualitative observations.
 From there, you can perform the following steps: